Civic Events, Awards and Ceremonies

 Reflect, Respect, Celebrate

-Burnie is taking a more inclusive approach to celebrating key community milestones, in line with the 2025 Australia Day theme: “Reflect, Respect, Celebrate.”
-This recognises our evolving national identity and honours the diversity, values, and contributions of our whole community.
+Burnie is taking an inclusive approach to celebrating key community milestones, following the Australia Day theme: “Reflect.
+Respect.
+Celebrate.”
+This recognises our evolving national identity, past, present and future by honouring the diversity, values, and contributions of all community members.

 Since 1994, Australia Day has been held on 26 January nationwide, but for many, particularly First Nations people, the date holds different meanings.
 As our community evolves, so must the way we celebrate, with a focus on inclusion, respect, and unity.

-đź“… Australia Day Festivities (26 January): Supporting a family-friendly celebration of our diverse community, acknowledging our shared history and future.
+đź“… Australia Day Festivities (26 January): Council supports Rotary with hosting a free family-friendly celebration for all, acknowledging our shared history and diverse community.

-đź“… Citizenship Ceremonies (various dates): Holding dedicated, respectful events welcoming new Australians throughout the year in a way that gives them the recognition they deserve.
+đź“… Citizenship Ceremonies (various dates): Council facilitates dedicated, respectful events welcoming new Australians throughout the year, linked with Harmony Week, Refugee Week, and Australian Citizenship Day.

-đź“… Community Recognition Awards (May): Aligning these awards with National Volunteering Week highlights our local heroes, emphasising their importance in our community.
+đź“… Community Recognition Awards (May): Aligning these awards with National Volunteering Week to celebrate our local heroes, emphasising their importance in our community.